 Key Serve and Invest Initiatives

 True Value of Retail: Our latest social impact research reveals the local social and economic value delivered to local communities through our shopping centres and retail parks.
-More information is available here
+More information is available here.

-Placemaking Study: In order to help us understand the value we can deliver, clarify metrics for Net Positive, and to set a clear baseline from which to monitor progress we have undertaken and extensive place-making study.
+Placemaking Study: In order to help us understand the value we can deliver, clarify metrics for Net Positive, and to set a clear baseline from which to monitor progress we have undertaken an extensive place-making study.